-Ice skating at the National History Museum at Christmas is practically a rite of passage for Londoners — even toddler-aged ones.
+Ice skating at Somerset House at Christmas is practically a rite of passage for Londoners — even toddler-aged ones.

-The ice rink is erected in front of the majestic Waterhouse building every Winter and is decorated with magical fairy lights, a huge Christmas tree and the scent of mulled wine being sold in the surrounding stalls 🍷
+The ice rink is erected in the majestic courtyard every Winter and is decorated with magical fairy lights, a huge Christmas tree and the scent of mulled wine and champagne being sold in the surrounding stalls 🍷

 Christmas Events in the South East